wolegechu/homepage/content/home/rl_group.md

 I've organized an `Academic and Technical Exchange Group` about `Reinforcement Learning` via Wechat with a good atmosphere.
 The members come from CAS, CMU, THU, PKU, SJTU, ZJU, XJTU, BJTU, FDU, NJU, XMU, SDU, USTC, HIT, YU, NYU, UESTC, CSU and so on.
 In addition, there are many friends work in Tencent, Baidu, Alibaba, Netease, Didi, MSRA etc. We have different academic degrees, from undergraduate to P.h.D.

-Feel free to contact with me about joining this group or discussing issues together if you are interested in Reinforcement Learning.
-(You can get my Wechat [here](#contact))
+Feel free to contact with me about joining this group (You can get my Wechat [here](#contact)).
+If you would like to discuss machine learning projects and ideas with me, please `contact me through e-mail instead of Wechat`, as the Wechat message is always ignored.